South East London Photography (SELPh)

 Interested in taking part?

-We are planning this year’s group for July/August.
-If you are interested in taking part, or know someone who is, please contact Hannah for more information at email@example.com or visit the group’s website at www.selphgroup.wordpress.com, or click on the button below for all upcoming HERON events.
+If you are interested in taking part, or know someone who is, please contact us for more information at email@example.com or visit the group’s website at www.selphgroup.wordpress.com, or click on the button below for all upcoming HERON events.

 Participatory photography can be beneficial for the wellbeing of everybody, not just those experiencing poor mental health.
 SELPh collaborates with health networks and community organisations to work with disadvantaged and marginalised communities, using photography to represent group interest, highlight important issues for advocacy and to achieve positive social change.
 If you are interested in collaborating with SELPh, please get in touch at firstname.lastname@example.org.